janbroe/digibooky-team-C8H10N4O2/.assignment/README.md

 As an Admin user I want to view all members within the system, so I can keep track of all the members.
 - An Admin user contains a unique user identification number, last name, first name and email.
 - One Admin user should exist on startup.
-- If any other user tries to view all member within the system, the server should respond with 403 Forbidden and a custom message.
+- If any other user tries to view all user within the system, the server should respond with 403 Forbidden and a custom message.
     - Hint: provide the unique user identification number as a means of authentication and use it to validate authorization.
 - The INSS should be excluded from the members when returned (sensitive information)
 - Prioritization: Must-Have